pavtiger/pavTiger/README.md

 * A favourite model of mine [TRON lightcycle](https://sketchfab.com/3d-models/tron-legacy-encom-786-lightcycle-89c2eba426574f53aaa9a8ee37c60495)
 * [Jedi interceptor Star Wars animation](https://youtu.be/P4HUq_jLq50)

-English level B2 proven by Cambridge exam PET (Currently my level is ~C1, but I didn't take the exam yet due to COVID).
-Once went to an English camp to Hastings, England to improve my English level.
+English level B2 proven by Cambridge exam PET (Currently my level is ~C2, but I didn't take the exam yet due to COVID and other limitations).
+Have lived in a host family in England twice to become more fluent in the language.
+Lived in Hastings and then Cambridge, the later is now my favorite city.

 As much as doing projects I like going to science conferences.
 I've participated in [Balt Konkurs](https://baltkonkurs.ru) in Saint Petersburg twice, winning 3rd-degree award and Youth jury laureate prize in Computer Science.
 Also, won Advanced Research Award in an **International** Korean conference [KSASF](https://www.ksa.hs.kr/Eng/Home/Sub?menuId=42)